tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ##### 3.2.3.1 Shorthand For Responses From Tests (non-normative)

 A `Data Quality Report` from a BDQ `Test` is expected to include a Response for each `Test` run.

+Response is shorthand for a formal Fitness for Use Framework concept: an instance of a subtype of `bdqffdq:Assertion` produced by running a Test, which carries a response status, result, comment and optional qualifier via the `bdqffdq:hasResponseStatus`, `bdqffdq:hasResponseResult`/`bdqffdq:hasResponseResultValue`, `bdqffdq:hasResponseComment`, and `bdqffdq:hasResponseQualifier` properties.

-In brief, each Response includes the following elements:
+In brief, each Response consists of the following elements:

 * __`Response.status`__ - Metadata describing the status of the `Test` run, including whether the `Test` was executed successfully.
 Values include `RUN_HAS_RESULT`, `INTERNAL_PREREQUISITES_NOT_MET` and `EXTERNAL_PREREQUISITES_NOT_MET`.
 * __`Response.result`__ - The result of the evaluation of the `Test` against the input data.
-Values include "COMPLIANT", "NOT_COMPLIANT", "COMPLETE", "NOT_COMPLETE", or data values, depending on the type of `Test`.
+Values include "COMPLIANT", "NOT_COMPLIANT", "COMPLETE", "NOT_COMPLETE", or data values (such as numeric measurement values), depending on the type of `Test`.
 * __`Response.comment`__ - A human-readable comment providing additional context or information to assist users in the interpretation of the `Test` result.

-The presentation of this Response to users is not defined by the BDQ standard and will vary.
+The presentation of a Response to users is not defined by the BDQ standard and will vary.

 ##### 3.2.3.2 Validation Test Reports (non-normative)

-As `Validation` tests compare the data against known standards or rules., the `Response.result` for a `Validation` Test is expected to be either "COMPLIANT" or "NOT_COMPLIANT".
+As `Validation` tests compare the data against known standards or rules, the `Response.result` for a `Validation` Test is expected to be either "COMPLIANT" or "NOT_COMPLIANT".

 The Test `VALIDATION_DAY_INRANGE` checks if the value of `dwc:day` is interpretable as a valid integer between 1 and 28 inclusive, or if it is validly 29, 30 or 31 given the `dwc:month` and `dwc:year`.

-For example, where input data has `dwc:day` = “15” and no month or year; a Response may be:
+For example, where input data has `dwc:day` = "15” and no month or year; a Response may be:

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`=COMPLIANT